CODE-REDux/django-ecommerce-1/README.md

-# django-ecommerce
+# Django - e-Commerce Website

-E-commerce website build using django
+In this project, we are going to build a django e-commerce website.